stackforge-attic/murano-docs/README.rst

 To build a specific guide, look for a ``pom.xml`` file within a subdirectory, then run the ``mvn`` command in that directory.
 For example::

-    cd docs/src/glazier-manual
+    cd docs/src/murano-manual
     mvn clean generate-sources

 The generated PDF documentation file is::

-    docs/src/glazier-manual/src/target/docbkx/pdf/glazier-manual.pdf
+    docs/src/murano-manual/src/target/docbkx/pdf/murano-manual.pdf

 The root of the generated HTML documentation is::

-    docs/src/glazier-manual/src/target/docbkx/webhelp/glazier-manual/content/index.html
+    docs/src/murano-manual/src/target/docbkx/webhelp/murano-manual/content/index.html

 Installing
 ==========
-Refer to http://glazier.openstack.org to see where these documents are published and to learn more about the Glazier project.
+Refer to http://murano.openstack.org to see where these documents are published and to learn more about the Murano project.